 Assuming a UE has established a connection with a real gNB through a MitM gNB.
 The RRC security is established, i.e. all RRC messages are protected from the FBS.

 In order for a UE to send a RRC message (to trigger the FBS detection), the UE requests resource from the FBS according to the current RAN procedure.
-Assuming the set of SFN parameters allocated by the FBS is indicated by SFN1 (system frame number, subframe number, timeslot, and allocated “k2” value).
+Assuming the set of SFN parameters allocated by the FBS is indicated by SFN1 (in this solution SFN refers to system frame number, subframe number, timeslot, start symbol as well as parameters in the resource allocation message, in particular, the “k2” value).

 The UE sends a RRC message to trigger FBS detection.
 For simplicity, a null RRC message can be transmitted.